Glass tubing production plant

 The complete inspection of each glass tube results in reduced yield loss during primary packaging.
 PerfeXion was among the top 15 innovations at the Medicine Maker Innovation Awards in 2016.

-In 1884, Schott was founded by Otto Schott, Ernst Abbe and Carl Zeiss in Jena, Germany.
+Schott was founded by Otto Schott, Ernst Abbe and Carl Zeiss in Jena, Germany in 1884.
 Its parent company, Schott AG, is headquartered in Mainz, Germany, and is owned by the Carl Zeiss Foundation.